microsoft/solution-accelerator-many-models/02_Training/README.md

 * <b>output_action</b>: One of the following values indicates how the output will be organized -
     * <b>summary_only</b>: The user script will store the output.
 ParallelRunStep will use the output only for the error threshold calculation.
 The parallel_run_step.txt will return
     * <b>append_row</b>: For all input files, only one file will be created in the output folder to append all outputs separated by line.
 The file name will be parallel_run_step.txt.
 We set it to 'append_row' here because we collect the aggregated output file as our training log.

+## 2.0 Entry Script

+To train the models, you will need an entry script and a list of dependencies.
+The entry_script is a user script as a local file path that will be run in parallel on multiple nodes.
+If source_directly is present, use a relative path.
+Otherwise, use any path that's accessible on the machine.

+The <b>entry script</b> accepts requests, tain and register the model, and then returns the results.

+* <b>init()</b> - Typically this function loads the model into a global object.
+This function is run only once at the start of batch processing per worker node/process. init method can make use of following environment variables (ParallelRunStep input):

+                AZUREML_BI_OUTPUT_PATH – output folder path

+* <b>run(mini_batch)</b> - The method to be parallelized.
+Each invocation will have one minibatch.
+    mini_batch: Batch inference will invoke run method and pass either a list or Pandas DataFrame as an argument to the method.
+Each entry in mini_batch will be - a filepath if input is a FileDataset, a Pandas DataFrame if input is a TabularDataset.

+* <b>run method response</b>: run() method should return a Pandas DataFrame or an array.
+For append_row output_action, these returned elements are appended into the common output file.
+For summary_only, the contents of the elements are ignored.
+For all output actions, each returned output element indicates one successful inference of input element in the input mini-batch.
+User should make sure that enough data is included in inference result to map input to inference.
+Inference output will be written in output file and not guaranteed to be in order, user should use some key in the output to map it to input.